- Chair - Curtis Parsons, Homeland Security and Emergency Management Coordinator, Lenawee County, Michigan

 - Mark Hogan, Chief of Security, City of Tulsa, Oklahoma

-- Wesley Kleene, Information Security Officer, Virginia Department of Health, Office of Information Management
+- Wesley Kleene, Information Security Officer, Department of Health, Office of Information Management, State of Virginia

-- John Madden, Director (HSA), Division of Homeland Security and Emergency Management, Alaska
+- John Madden, Director, Division of Homeland Security and Emergency Services, Department of Military and Veterans Affairs, State of Alaska

-- Tim Maestas, Sergeant, Office of Preparedness and Security, Colorado State Police
+- Tim Maestas, Sergeant, Hazardous Materials Section, Department of Public Safety, Colorado State Patrol

-- Theresa Masse, Chief Information Security Officer, State of Oregon
+- Theresa Masse, Information Security Officer, Port of Portland, Oregon

-- Irene Navis, Emergency Manager, Clark County Office of Emergency Management and Homeland Security, Nevada
+- Irene Navis, Plans and Operations Coordinator, Office of Emergency Management and Homeland Security, Clark County, Nevada Fire Department

 - Gilbert Orrantia, Director (HSA), Arizona Department of Homeland Security

-- Susan Palchick, Manager of Public Health Emergency Preparedness, Hennepin County, Minnesota, Health Department
+- Susan Palchick, Manager of Public Health Emergency Preparedness, Hennepin County Health Department, Minnesota

-- Dennis Pepe, Critical Infrastructure Coordination, New Mexico Department of Homeland Security and Emergency Management
+- Dennis Pepe, Critical Infrastructure Coordinator, Intelligence and Security Bureau, New Mexico Department of Homeland Security and Emergency Management

-- Kurt Reuther, Homeland Security Advisor(HSA), Department of Homeland Security /Emergency Management Agency
+- Kurt Reuther, Homeland Security Advisor(HSA), Department of Safety and Homeland Security, State of Delaware

-- Shelly Schechter, Director, Office of Public Health Preparedness, Department of Health, Nassau County, New York
+- Shelly Schechter, Director, Division of Community Health, Department of Health, Nassau County, New York

-- Mark Sloan, Homeland Security and Emergency Management Coordinator, Harris County, TX Office of Homeland Security & Emergency Management
+- Mark Sloan, Homeland Security and Emergency Management Coordinator, Office of Homeland Security & Emergency Management, Harris County, Texas

 - Col. Keith Squires, Director (HSA), State of Utah

-- Debra Winsor, Sergeant, Washington State Fusion Center, Seattle Police Department
+- Debra Winsor, Sergeant, Washington State Fusion Center, Critical Infrastructure Section, Seattle Police Department

-- Robert Wynne, Sergeant, Kansas City Police Department
+- Robert Wynne, Supervisor, Homeland Security Division, Kansas City Police Department, Missouri

-- Brian Wright, Director, Critical Infrastructure Program, New York
+Vice Chair - Brian Wright, Director, Critical Infrastructure Program, State of New York

-James Battese, Director of Public Safety, Miami Nation
+James Battese, Director of Homeland Security and Counterterrorism, Miami Tribe of Oklahoma

-Mr. Battese is the director of the Department of Public Safety for the Miami Nation and has been in that position since 2001.
-The Miami Nation is located in Ottawa County, Oklahoma, with headquarters in Miami, Oklahoma.
-Department of Public Safety addresses both law enforcement and the nation’s homeland security concerns.
+Mr. Battese is the director of the Department of Public Safety for the Miami Nation, located in Ottawa County, Oklahoma with headquarters in Miami, Oklahoma.
+He was previously the direector of the Department of Public Safety for the Miami Nation from 2001 to 2012.

 Mr. Battese also administrates the nation’s road program.
-He was appointed to the Oklahoma Department of Transportation’s Tribal Advisory Board by Governor Brad Henry and serves as vice-chairman.
+He was appointed to the Oklahoma Department of Transportation’s Tribal Advisory Board by Governor Brad Henry and was reappointed by Governor Fallin.
+In 2007, he was appointed to the State, Local, Tribal, and Territorial Coordinating Council and was later elected to serve as Vice Chair from 2011 until 2013.

-Mr. Battese established the Prairie Band Potawatomi Nation’s Tribal Police Department; its departmental policy and procedures, standard operational policies, hiring standards, equipment, vehicles, communications and facilities.
-Mr. Battese served the Potawatomi Nation five years as chief of police.
-The Potawatomi Nation is located in Mayetta, Kansas.
-Mr. Battese worked with the Kansas Legislation to obtain statutory state law enforcement status for tribal police.
+Mr. Battese established the Prairie Band Potawatomi Nation's Tribal Police Department in Mayetta, Kansas and served as the tribe's Chief of Police for 5 years.
+He worked with the Kansas legislation to obtain statutory state law enforcement status for Tribal Police.
 In 2003, Senate Bill 9 was enacted and gave law enforcement status to tribal police officers.

 Mr. Battese held special agent positions with the Santa Fe Railway Police Department for 18 years.
 These positions were in Oklahoma City and Tulsa, Oklahoma, Olathe, Wichita, and Newton, Kansas.
 During Desert Storm, Mr. Battese was regularly assigned to the protection of military equipment shipments.
 Mr. Battese has extensive knowledge and experience in railroad operations.

-Jeff Dulin, Deputy Chief, Charlotte Fire Department, NC
+Jeff Dulin, Deputy Chief, Charlotte Fire Department, North Carolina

 Jeff Dulin joined the Charlotte Fire Department in 1983.
 Jeff was assigned to the department’s heavy rescue company for five years until he was promoted to the rank of Captain in 1988.
 Jeff served three years in the Training Division as both a Recruit and In-Service Instructor.
 Jeff developed both the Regional Hazardous Materials Team and the Urban Search and Rescue Team for Charlotte.
 Jeff was the lead in the development of the department’s swift water rescue program in 1992 which was one of the first in the country to be a department wide initiative.
 In 1996 and in 2007, Jeff received the Higgins and Langley Swift Water Award from the National Association for Search and Rescue.
 In 1997, Jeff was promoted to the rank of Battalion Chief and became active in the National Fire Academy’s first class on Terrorism Response training for First Responders.
 Following an attempted Biological Devise attack at the Mecklenburg County Courthouse in 1998, Jeff led the development of the Charlotte Mecklenburg Advanced Local Emergency Response Team (ALERT), a multi-agency, multi-discipline Anti-Terrorism Unit.
 This team was in place and actually conducting an exercise with the FBI on the morning of September 11, 2001.